-Faculty are invited to complete the Starfish Academic Progress Survey to report students experiencing academic difficulty in courses after the fifth week of each semester.
+Faculty are invited to complete the Starfish Academic Progress Survey to report students experiencing academic difficulty or acknowledge student success to date in courses after the fifth week of each semester.
 Students will receive an email notification from Starfish or can log onto Starfish to note in which courses they have early warnings and contact their professors to discuss how to address the issues.
 You should also schedule an appointment to discuss your Kudos or Flag Alerts with your academic advisor.
 Your academic advisor should follow up on your academic progress and make appropriate referrals.
 Students with two or more flag alerts will receive a follow-up communication from the Center for Student Success, requesting they contact the professional staff as well as First-Year advisors and others who could be of assistance.
-Academic Advising may also send a follow-up to the students' professors, asking them for additional information on how students have done since the early warning deadline.
-In addition to flags, students may receive Kudos during Early Warnings as recognition of a job well done during the first few weeks of the semester.
+Academic Advising may also send a follow-up to the students' professors, asking them for additional information on how students have done since the academic progress survey deadline.
+In addition to flags, students may receive Kudos during Academic Progress Survey Week as recognition of a job well done during the first few weeks of the semester.